jfellien/Auth0.NancyFx.SelfHost/README.md

     {
         public SecurePage()
         {
-            this.RequiresAuthentication(); //New implemetation of default extension
-            Get["/securepage"] = o => View["securepage"];
+            this.RequiresAuthentication(); //<- This is a new implemetation of default extension Get["/securepage"] = o => View["securepage"];
         }
     }